Daniel-Goerlich/gdb/README.md

 #####Starting gdb

-To properly use `gdb`, you will need a compiled and executable program, which are in the `src` folder.
+To use `gdb`, you will need a compiled and executable program, which is located in `src` folder.

 To download the examples from the github repository, run the following command